JonnyTran/OpenOmics/README.md

 ## Credits

-This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [pyOpenSci/cookiecutter-pyopensci](https://github.com/pyOpenSci/cookiecutter-pyopensci) project template, based off [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage).
+Thank you for extremely helpful feedback and guidance from the pyOpenSci reviewers.
+This package was created with the [pyOpenSci/cookiecutter-pyopensci](https://github.com/pyOpenSci/cookiecutter-pyopensci) project template, based off [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage).